What is working capital?

 The importance of working capital

-A healthy working capital is very important for a business.
-When you have too little working capital, you simply run into problems in paying various daily expenses.
-So it is significant to have sufficient working capital, to avoid getting into financially awkward situations.
-However, on the other hand, as a company, you should also avoid having too much working capital.
-After all, if you have too much-working capital, there is less money left over to invest in the business because, as mentioned earlier, such investments are not part of the working capital.
-So the excess money you have in the bank as working capital does not basically earn you anything, and you also incur unnecessary extra costs.
-Therefore, a good balance sheet is very essential in determining working capital.
+A healthy working capital is significant for a business.
+When you have too little working capital, you run into problems paying various daily expenses.
+Therefore, having sufficient working capital is crucial to avoid getting into financially awkward situations.
+However, as a company, you should also avoid having too much working capital.
+After all, if you have too much working capital, there is less money left over to invest in the business because, as mentioned earlier, such investments are not part of the working capital.
+So the excess cash you have in the bank as working capital does not basically earn you anything, and you also incur unnecessary extra costs.
+Therefore, a good balance sheet is essential in determining working capital.
 But on what basis is the level of working capital actually determined?

 How is the level of working capital determined?

 When determining the level of working capital, three factors play a major role: debtors, creditors, and inventories.
 After all, the longer debtors take to pay the invoices you send, the longer you have to wait for your money.
-But companies’ size of inventories also plays a role in determining working capital.
+But the size of companies’ inventories also plays a role in determining working capital.
 As a company, do you have a massive inventory that is only slowly running out?
-That, too, affects working capital because as long as the items are in stock, you, as a company, will not receive any money for the respective item.
-Not just the aforementioned debtors; creditors also play a role in determining working capital.
+That, too, affects working capital because, as long as the items are in stock, you, as a company, will not receive any money for the respective item.
+Not just the debtors mentioned above, but also the creditors play a role in determining working capital.
 The longer it takes suppliers to get paid, the more money a company keeps as working capital.

 How do you optimise your working capital?